trilitheus/redmine/README.md

-redmine/ cookbook
+Redmine cokbook
 =================

 [![Build Status](https://travis-ci.org/trilitheus/redmine.png?branch=master)](https://travis-ci.org/trilitheus/redmine)

 This Cookbook installs and  configures redmine with nginx and unicorn.
 An LWRP is also provided to allow easy install of redmine plugins

 Requirements